Automate Accounting Without Hiring an Engineer

 This forces a choice: hire a full-time developer or continue the manual work.
 An internal hire who can build production systems costs over $150k in salary plus benefits, a steep price for an SMB.
 The manual process seems cheaper but introduces a 5-10% error rate from typos, leading to hours of painful month-end reconciliation.

-The extracted data is validated for integrity using Pydantic models.
-We then use a FastAPI service to perform business logic checks, like verifying the vendor exists in your ERP and that the invoice total matches the sum of its line items.
-If validation passes, the service uses your ERP's native API, like the QuickBooks Online API, to create a new bill.
-The entire flow from email receipt to ERP entry takes under 30 seconds.
+The extracted data would then undergo validation.
+Pydantic models would enforce data integrity and structure.
+A FastAPI service would implement business logic checks, such as verifying vendor existence in your ERP and confirming that the invoice total aligns with its line items.
+If validation succeeds, this service would use your ERP's native API, for example the QuickBooks Online API, to create the corresponding bill.

-If the system's confidence in any extracted field is below a 95% threshold, or if a validation rule fails, it does not write to your ERP.
-Instead, it sends a notification to a designated Slack channel.
-The message includes a link to a simple review interface, the original PDF, and the extracted data, allowing a bookkeeper to make a 30-second correction instead of performing the full 6-minute manual entry.
-We use `structlog` to provide traceable logs for every step of the process.
+For instances where the system's confidence in an extracted field falls below a configurable threshold, or if a validation rule fails, the system would prevent automatic ERP entry.
+Instead, it would send a notification to a designated communication channel, such as Slack.
+This message would include a link to a simple review interface, displaying the original PDF and the extracted data, allowing for quick human intervention.
+Traceable logs for every step of the process would be provided using structlog for easy auditing and debugging.

 Live in 3 Weeks, Not 6 Months